Flu & Cold Care Online — Assessed by Ogaei Physicians, Covered by OHIP

 How to Treat the Flu?

-• Targeted symptom relief: medications to reduce fever, ease cough, clear congestion, and relieve body aches so you can rest comfortably
+• Targeted symptom relief: Personalized medication recommendations to reduce fever, quiet cough, clear nasal congestion, and ease muscle aches — selected specifically for your symptom profile so you can sleep, rest, and recover more effectively.

-• Prevention and follow-up support: practical advice on hand hygiene, household transmission prevention, mask usage when around others, vaccination reminders, and scheduled follow-up to monitor your progress
+• Prevention and follow-up support: Evidence-based guidance on hand hygiene technique, household transmission prevention (surface disinfection, ventilation, cohabitation precautions), appropriate mask usage when around vulnerable household members, annual flu vaccination reminders, and a scheduled virtual follow-up to verify your recovery is on track.

 Medications for Pain and Fever